Uncategorized

 Monthly Reports & Updates

 Every month, Mental Health Colorado convenes our Monthly Reports & Updates meeting with Coloradans across the state who are working to disentangle mental health and criminal justice.
 Each meeting features different speakers who share information about their respective efforts.
-Meeting Time: third Thursday of every month at 11:30 AM Meeting Duration: 30-45 minutes Meeting Agenda: 11:30-11:45 AM: Presentation by community partners 11:45-12:00/12:15 PM: Questions, discussion, other participant updates Meeting Recordings April, 2023: Amy ...
+Meeting Time: third Thursday of every month at 11:30 AM Meeting Duration: 30-45 minutes Meeting Agenda: 11:30-11:45 AM: Presentation by community partners 11:45-12:00/12:15 PM: Questions, discussion, other participant updates Meeting Recordings June, 2023: Kelley ...

 Read More